 DIBT focuses on high-quality academic education and internationally competitive research.
 It is aimed at the future elite of scholars and provides interdisciplinary training in taxation of enterprises' cross-border activities, drawing on and combining the core disciplines public finance, international tax law, and cross-border tax management.
 By then expanding tax training to non-traditional yet highly relevant disciplines such as economic psychology, history, political science, ethics, and legal philosophy as well as organizational behavior and decision making, a broadening of horizons and a more comprehensive approach to research questions is achieved.

 Many of the DIBT graduates have remained in academia and are on the way to becoming professors themselves, and are making significant contributions in their particular research areas.
 Others have joined national or international organizations or work in the private sector.
 They remain closely linked to the DIBT Program.

 Content and Structure

 The program takes three years to complete and awards a PhD degree to graduates.
 During the first year, participants acquire the basic knowledge necessary for working in an interdisciplinary manner.
 Building on this foundation, the second and third years are dedicated to seminars in related fields, a research stay abroad, additional optional workshops, and especially to doing research on a PhD thesis.
 For the duration of the entire program, students attend an accompanying research seminar.
+In addition, DIBT Law students are actively involved in the activities of the Institute for Austrian and International Tax Law in the areas of teaching, research and research management, in order to prepare them for a career in scientific research and academia.
 All courses are taught in English.